top of page

 A Lasting Legacy

 The land that BRLC protects will become increasingly important as cities and suburban neighborhoods grow.
-They will become a permanent, lasting legacy of history, farming, ranching, and natural spaces.
+These lands will become a permanent, lasting legacy of history, farming, ranching, and natural spaces.
 Cache, Rich, and Box Elder counties are popular for their open space and relatively natural condition.
 Our work, and the work of the private landowners who become our partners, will continue to enrich the lives of our children, grandchildren, and generations to come.

 Other Tools